lazaret/anuket/docs/anuket_tutorial.rst

 Further reading
 ===============

-Anuket use the extensibility mecanism of Pyramid.
+Anuket use the extensibility system of Pyramid.
 To go further you will need to read the `Pyramid documentation
 <http://pyramid.readthedocs.org/en/1.3-branch/narr/extending.html>`_